artsandmetaphysics/goodlifeodyssey/_essays/faith-intentionality-and-goodness.md

 title: Faith, Intentionality, and Goodness
 description: Does doubt increase righteousness?
 ---
-Christians ethics place emphasis on the intent and the situation behind the action.
+Two people do the same good deed---the first unintentionally, the second intentionally.
+Which deed is more righteous?

-Imagine two people performing a charitable deed.
-The first person acts unintentionally, the second acts intentionally.
-Which person is better?
+Two people live equally charitable lives---the first is a Christian with a strong faith, the second in the face of uncertainty.
+Which person is more righteous?

-Now imagine a Christian with rock-solid faith and someone who wants to be good, but does not know what they believe.
-Both perform a charitable act.
-Which person is better?
+The faithless may be more righteous then the faithful, but are condemned anyway.